Haoxiqiang/kotlin-json-benchmark/README.md

 EishayTest.moshi        ss    3  120802500.000 ± 3805115227.327  ns/op
 EishayTest.origin       ss    3  114559912.667 ± 3612413251.738  ns/op
 ```

+`For one-time parsing, most libraries behave like your handwriting.`

 You can fork the project and run the benchmark which you care.